The Importance of Upward Communication and How to Implement It on Your Team

 Improved processes: What processes or approaches previously worked to accomplish business goals may not always be the case as your company’s business evolves, which is why iterating processes is key to success.
 Hearing from employees who directly participate in daily processes can help you revise how your team completes its work, leading to better functionality.

 Losing talent can impact your company financially—and even strategically.
-According to Gallup, replacing them can cost up to twice your former employee’s salary [1].
+According to Gallup, replacing leaders or managers within an organization can cost around 200 percent of their salary [1].
 It’s also important to consider the time cost, which involves conducting a search, finding a replacement, and training them.
 Strategically, losing key team members can impact your team’s quality of work, productivity, and more.

 Whether managing an established team or moving into a managerial role for the first time, make it a team policy that employees can—and should—be vocal about their excitement, concerns, and more.
 As much as possible, outline where this communication should occur, such as in team meetings.